astoilkov/use-storage-state/readme.md

 <summary>Why my component renders twice?</summary>
 <p></p>

 If you are hydrating your component (for example, if you are using Next.js), your component might re-render twice.
 This is behavior specific to React and not to this library.
 It's caused by the `useSyncExternalStore()` hook.
 There is no workaround.
-This has been discussed in the issues: https://github.com/astoilkov/use-storage-state/issues/56.

 If you want to know if you are currently rendering the server value you can use this helper function:
 ```ts